Best Online Education Programs in Michigan (2026)

 How does Education pay in Michigan compare to other states?

-Michigan offers competitive entry-level wages, though median salaries are currently 0.4% below the national trend.
+Michigan offers competitive wages for education professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 This makes Michigan a strong choice for students looking to maximize their ROI after graduation.

 What is the primary licensing board for education in Michigan?